lyteword/chspurgeon-tod/volume-1/psalm-15.md

 &nbsp;*Verse*&nbsp;1.&nbsp;*"Who shall dwell,"*&nbsp;etc.

-## "Now who is he?
+Now who is he?
 Say, if ye can,

 Who so shall gain the firm abode?